 To maintain the co-operative, regional approach to higher education, regional representatives from all western provinces participate in the WCVM's Advisory Council that was established in 1965.
 The council's members, which include representatives from the veterinary profession, advanced education, agriculture and industry, provide formal communication on regional needs between the four provinces and the college.

 The Western College of Veterinary Medicine holds the status of full accreditation with the American Veterinary Medical Association's (AVMA) Council on Education.
-After an accreditation team site visit in October 2010, the AVMA Council on Education granted full accreditation to the WCVM in March 2011 for the maximum term of seven years.
-The next accreditation site visit takes place in October 2017.
+After an accreditation team site visit in October 2017, the AVMA Council on Education confirmed the WCVM's full accreditation status in April 2018.

 Accreditation by the American Veterinary Medical Association's Council on Education (COE) represents the highest standard of achievement for veterinary medical education in the United States and Canada.
 AVMA-accredited veterinary institutions have completed a stringent, comprehensive peer review to ensure their commitment to quality and continuous improvement.